![]() Postcard sent to children by Belgian Post Office St Nicholas Center Collection |

 On St. Nicholas' Eve, December 5th, or the weekend before, children put their shoes or small baskets at the hearth or beside the door with hay, water, carrots or turnips, and a sugar lump for the saint's horse and a glass of wine for the saint.
 There may also be a picture they've drawn (or a list) showing what they would like.
 They believe St. Nicholas rides on horseback over the rooftops, dropping his gifts down the chimneys.
-In the morning shoes have been filled with chocolates, spiced speculoos cookies shaped like the saint and Piet, oranges, marzipan, and toys.
+In the morning shoes have been filled with chocolate figures and coins, speculoos cookies shaped like the saint and Piet, oranges or tangerines, marzipan, and toys.
 In the spirit of St. Nicholas, treats are meant to be shared, not hoarded.
 Bad children, of which there are none, would find twigs.
 Since the sixties such negative and frightening aspects have faded away in Flanders.

 In the East Flanders town of Sint-Niklaas, the saint brings his treats the weekend before the 6th of December.
 The following Monday is an elementary school holiday which gives children a three-day-weekend to play with their new toys.
 This tradition grew out of the annual fair, held in the market square the week before December 6.